Seven Swans a-Swiming!

 You and I may not have Intuit’s marketing budget, but we can certainly apply their tactics on a scale that works for us.
 I’ll say it again in case your RAS filtered it out: Your branding and marketing efforts need to be repetitive and consistent.
 (And if you can, use your prospect’s name!)
 What tactics do you use to get your marketing out consistently?
 Share a tip in the comments below!

 Monkey Knife Fight is a ground breaking service introducing fantasy player prop games.
-Try it for free with the Monkey Knife Fight bonus code at https://fantasyfootballers.org/monkey-knife-fight-promo-code.
+Try it for free when you redeem the Monkey Knife Fight promo code here courtesy of FantasyFootballer.net.

 Photo Credit: rvacapinta